198-Makara-Render-North.jpg

 13m x 20m

-Note: remove existing fence to allow free movement
+NOTE: remove existing two rail fence to allow free movement and prevent collisions.

 10. Drop Grade 2